-2. Executive Board appointment contracts do not cap severance payments on premature termination.
-For the reasons we do not follow the fourth paragraph in section 4.2.3 of the Code, see I.2 (above).
-3. SAP has not set an age limit for members of the Executive Board For the reasons we do not follow the second paragraph in section 5.1.2 of the Code, see I.3 (above).
-Walldorf, October 29, 2012 For the Executive Board Jim Hagemann Snabe For the Supervisory Board Hasso Plattner For the Executive Board Bill McDermott
+2. Executive Board appointment contracts do not cap severance payments on premature termination For the reasons we do not follow the fourth paragraph in section 4.2.3 of the Code, see I.3 (above).
+3. SAP has not set an age limit for members of the Executive Board For the reasons we do not follow the second paragraph in section 5.1.2 of the Code, see I.5 (above).
+4. When our Supervisory Board recommends candidates for its own membership to the competent election bodies, it does not have regard to the concrete objectives it has adopted for its own composition For the reasons we do not follow the third paragraph, first sentence of section 5.4.1 of the Code, see I.6 (above).
+5. Our performance-related compensation for Supervisory Board members is not aligned to sustained growth For the reasons we do not follow the second paragraph, second sentence of section 5.4.6 of the Code, see I.7 (above).
+Since our September 2013 amendment to our declaration of implementation, SAP has followed the 2012 German Corporate Governance Code recommendations subject to the following additional exception: 6.
+Co-chief executive officer Jim Hagemann Snabe will not receive variable compensation in 2013 and 2014 For the reasons we do not follow the second paragraph, second sentence of section 4.2.3 of the Code, see I.2 (above).
+Walldorf, October 29, 2013 For the Executive Board Jim Hagemann Snabe For the Supervisory Board Prof. Dr. h.c.
+Hasso Plattner For the Executive Board Bill McDermott